beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

 }
 ```

-Next we need to actually have a WebView I used the following inside a fragment xml
+Next, we need a WebView.
+I used the following inside a fragment XML.

 ``` xml
 <LinearLayout